A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Operation Principle

 where $\Delta\varphi$ is defined as the phase constant of the reflectarray \cite{reflectarray}.
 If the reflectarray elements can produce continuous compensation phases, the required phase $\varphi^{req}_{m n}$ can be obtained, with $\varphi_{m n}=\varphi^{req}_{m n}$.
 Consequently, the total EM wave is

 The magnitude of the total EM wave is not affected by $\Delta\varphi$.
-However, the variation in the phase constant results in a linear variation in the phase of the EM wave.
+However, the variation in the phase constant results in a linear variation in the phase of the EM wave, denoted by $\varphi_w$.

 For 1-bit RRAs, only two values of $\varphi_{m n}$ are available.
 Suppose $\varphi_{m n}$ can be quantized as 0$^\circ$ or 180$^\circ$, and the phase quantization strategy is

 We further introduce the phase quantization error